miles-no/gather-your-party-with-svelte/workshop-tasks.md

 #### Lore

 _click_ _click_....
-Our heroes journey can not start if we can not even click a button!
+Our heroes' journey can not start if we can not even click a button!

 #### Intro

 For consistent design and functionality we wish to create a Button component that can be reused in our application.

 The Button component currently has the three variables `variant`, `small` and `disabled`, but they are currently not exposed, and can not be set by parent components.

 We also wish to expose the `click` event of the inner button so any parent components, as that is the main use case for a button.

-Lastly our button should also have some content.
+Lastly, our button should also have some content.
 We wish for anything that is inside our Buttons tag to be reflected into the inner button.
-Example: `<Button>The should be displayed inside the button</Button>`.
+Example: `<Button>This should be displayed inside the button</Button>`.
 In Svelte this is done using [Slots](https://svelte.dev/tutorial/slots).

 #### Files